-In this workshop you will learn how to transfer and draw a design using a variety of tips and tricks to decorate a small box.
-A choice of patterns, including monograms will be provided or you can them use as inspiration to create your own design.
-Each piece will be unique and show your own flair.
+In this workshop, you will learn how to transfer and draw a design using a variety of tips and tricks to decorate a small box.
+The box is made by artist Eric Pintar and of cherry, a perfect surface to draw on.
+A choice of patterns, including monograms, will be provided, or you can use them as inspiration to create your design.
+Each piece will be unique and show your own style.

 Mary Emery Lacoursiere graduated from Pratt Institute with an M.F.A. in printmaking and painting.
 She had a studio in New York City for fifteen years, specializing in hand-painted sisal rugs, murals, and restoring historical painting.
 A member of the Historical Society of Early American Decoration since 1978, Mary has been a contributing artist for Lifetime Television and Hearst Entertainment and currently owns and operates Emery Design here on Nantucket.
 She is also the director of Education at the Nantucket Historical Association.